A simple step with big rewards

 What lands are eligible?

-To be eligible for Native Prairie Tax Exemption, a parcel of land must meet several criteria including:
+To be eligible for Native Prairie Tax Exemption, a parcel of land must meet the following criteria:

 - Never been plowed, cultivated, or reseeded; not severely altered by heavy grazing or herbicides